 Top 10 best-selling world whisky brands

-Click through the following pages to discover the top 10 best-selling world whisky brands, listed in order of their nine-litre case sales.
+Scroll through to discover the top 10 best-selling world whisky brands of 2022, listed in order of their nine-litre-case sales.

 Place last year: 9